General Privacy Policy

 We use functional cookies that are technically necessary to ensure the proper functioning of the website.

-The processing of these personal data is therefore based on legitimate interest pursuant to Art.
+The processing of these personal data is therefore based on legitimate interests pursuant to Art.
 6(1)(f) GDPR.

 The consent management tool Klaro we use, for example, employs such cookies to store the user’s decision across visits.